arielrazon/inDecisive/README.md

 inDecisive is designed for users are overwhelmed by their to-do list, and can't decide on which task to start working on. inDecisive will randomly select an item and then begin a pomodoro timer, allowing the user to just start working on /something/

 This project was inspired by the "How to ADHD" channel's recommendation to organize tasks by urgency/importance.

+## tasks

+1. create decision matrices, have data pass to state the input bar into each container, depending on dropDown selection choice

+2. animate tasks entering the screen